Weakly stationary stochastic processes valued in a separable Hilbert space: Gramian-Cram\'er representations and applications: Modular spectral domain of a weakly stationary process and applications

 which is a submodule of $\cM(\Omega, \cF, \cG_0, \PP)$. \end{definition} We now extend the (scalar) Cramér representation theorem by means of an integral with respect to a \cagos\ measure. \begin{theorem}[Gramian-Cramér representation theorem] Let $\cH_0$ be a separable Hilbert space, $(\Omega, \cF, \PP)$ be a probability space and $(\lcag,+)$ be an \lca\, group.
 Let $X:=(X_t)_{t \in \lcag}$ be a centered weakly stationary $\cH_0$-valued process as in \Cref{def:functional-weakstat}.
 Then there exists a unique regular $\cH_0$-valued random \cagos\ measure $\hat{X}$ on $(\hat{\lcag}, \borel(\hat{\lcag}), \Omega,\cF,\PP)$ such that

-\end{theorem} This result is stated in Theorem~2 in \cite[Section~4.2]{yuichiro-multidim} without the uniqueness, which appeared to be a new result in this general setting.
+\end{theorem} This result is partly stated in Theorem~2 in \cite[Section~4.2]{yuichiro-multidim}.
+Here we add the uniqueness of $\hat{X}$, which appears to be a new result in this general setting.
 We provide a detailed proof in \Cref{sec:proofs-spectral-rep}.
-In fact Theorem~2 in \cite[Section~4.2]{yuichiro-multidim} contains a converse statement, which we now state separately as a lemma with its proof. \begin{lemma} Let $(\lcag,+)$ be an \lca\ group, $\cH_0$ a separable Hilbert space and $W$ be an $\cH_0$-valued random \cagos\ measure on $(\hat{\lcag},\borel(\hat{\lcag}),\Omega,\cF,\PP)$ with intensity operator measure $\nu$.
+In fact Theorem~2 in \cite[Section~4.2]{yuichiro-multidim} contains a converse statement, which we now state separately as a lemma whose detailed proof can be found in \Cref{sec:proofs-spectral-rep}. \begin{lemma} Let $(\lcag,+)$ be an \lca\ group, $\cH_0$ a separable Hilbert space and $W$ be an $\cH_0$-valued random \cagos\ measure on $(\hat{\lcag},\borel(\hat{\lcag}),\Omega,\cF,\PP)$ with intensity operator measure $\nu$.
 Define, for all $t\in\lcag$,